Imtiyaz-Rahman/Image-Arcade/README.md

 The user is able to actively refresh the page and get a new style of images.

 The services used:
-- [Git Repo Link](https://github.com/Imtiyaz-Rahman/Image-Arcade) a platform to store and share code and hold the location of the Image Arcade
+- [Git Repo Link](https://github.com/Imtiyaz-Rahman/Image-Arcade) a platform to store and share code and holds the location of the Image Arcade
 - [Next.js](https://nextjs.org/) an open source framework used to build web applications
 - [Picsum](https://picsum.photos/) A placeholder free image site (The Lorem Ipsum for photos)